3 Content Marketing Media Options [Chart]

 For marketers, here’s an infographic chart that lays out the differences between the three content marketing media options in terms of marketing goals, audience, benefits and challenges.

-To provide context for marketing decisions, here’s a brief summary of each media option.
+To provide context for marketing decisions, here’s a brief summary of each media option to maximize your content distribution platform use.

 - Social Media.
 Provides a variety of platforms and formats to distribute content and engage in conversation with prospects, customers and the general public.
 Social media provides broader reach to build brand and attract prospects.
 While social media doesn’t have a media cost in the traditional sense, it requires a constant stream of content, manpower and brand and business monitoring that generate expenses.
 If special targeting is desired, marketers can use social media advertising that’s less expensive than most third party options.
 The biggest downside is the lack of brand control that’s balanced by the potential for earned media from social sharing and related product endorsement.